Endless Space: Release

 Endless Space was made available for pre-purchase on 2 May 2012, on Steam.
 Customers who pre-ordered the game would receive access to the current alpha build and later beta builds prior to launch.
 In addition, customers who pre-ordered would be allowed to provide input on the game's development, through a feature called Games2Gether.
 The game was released on 4 July, on two digital distribution platforms: Steam and GamersGate.
 It came in two special editions: an 'Admiral' edition containing the original soundtrack and a forum badge and an 'Emperor' Special Edition containing the Admiral edition content, as well as a ship skin pack and an Endless hero.

 Reception

 Endless Space was met positively by critics, with an aggregate score of 77/100 on Metacritic.
 IGN praised the game for its accessibility and replay value, while criticizing the sound assets and unclear tool-tips for newer players.
 GameSpy gave Endless Space a rating of 3.5/5 stars, praising the game's user interface, but criticizing the game for lacking personality.

 The game was also nominated for 5 awards by Unity Technologies.
 Endless Space won the Golden Cube and Community Choice awards at the Unite 2013 ceremony.

+By March 2013, it had sold 300,000 copies.